RBEGamer/WordClock/src/pcb/README.md

 ## ISSUES

 * with the current v2 lasercut part the position of C121 is not ideal
-* led alignet is not perfect on left/right lines (check with svg)
+* led alignment is not perfect on left/right lines (check with svg)

+* esp rst flash buttons arent connected with gnd...
+* flash header not 2.54
+*

+## V3